THE CHALLENGE

 - Hospitality groups managing hotels, restaurants, and venues with varying bandwidth demands

-In each case, the requirements overlap: centralised visibility, consistent security policy, rapid deployment, and the ability to keep sites online even when individual connections fail.
+Different sectors, same requirements: centralised visibility, consistent security policy, rapid deployment, and the ability to keep sites online even when individual connections fail.

 THE APPROACH